adamierymenko/fenc/README.md

 ### Internals

-This program uses ~~Gandalf the White~~Daniel Bernstein's excellent Salsa20 encryption algorithm to just ~~fucking~~ encrypt a file.
+This program uses Daniel Bernstein's excellent
+Salsa20 encryption algorithm to just encrypt a file.
 It reads from an input file or STDIN and writes to an output file or STDOUT.
-It does not support any complicated advanced features because if I wanted that I would ~~get a fucking Ph.D in~~ learn GPG's command line arguments.
+It does not support any complicated advanced features because if I wanted that I would learn GPG's command line arguments.

 The key is read from a file, from the command line or from the terminal (see security section below) and is then hashed by being self-encrypted